 I used SAS Travel, had a guide named Aldo.
 Amazing food, all guides are native to Peru, and camps and lunch spots are arranged in better manner than other, so you don't see AS many people.
 Had a great time with good people and plenty of laughs.
-Guides extremely knowledgeable of local fauna and culture. about 5 years ago
+Guides extremely knowledgeable of local fauna and culture. over 5 years ago

 What will the weather be like on a Choquequirao trek?